Professor DK Theo Raynor

 - Testing and suggesting improvements for lay summaries for European Public Assessment Reports (EPARs) and, Risk Management plans (RMPs).
 This work has fed into improvements in the European guidance and templates for these summaries.

-Current research focuses on provision of digital medicines information and new initiatives leading to the provision of clinical trial results lay summaries.
+My most recent research focused on provision of digital medicines information and new initiatives leading to the provision of clinical trial results lay summaries.

 Medicines Optimisation research

 Medicines information for patients is closely linked with wider questions about how people use their medicines.
-Theo is currently involved in 2 major projects in medicines optimisation:
+I’ve been involved in 2 major projects in medicines optimisation:

 Patient Safety Translational Research Centre: Yorkshire & Humber - one of 3 nationally funded centres by the National Institute for Health Research.
-The centre is founded on a long-term partnership between the Universities of Leeds and Bradford and Bradford Teaching Hospitals NHS Foundation Trust.
-Theo co-leads one of the workstreams associated with research into 'Safe use of medicines' - looking at how inappropriate prescribing can be reduced in patients prescribed many medicines.
+The centre was founded on a long-term partnership between the Universities of Leeds and Bradford and Bradford Teaching Hospitals NHS Foundation Trust.
+I co-led one of the workstreams associated with research into 'Safe use of medicines' - looking at how inappropriate prescribing can be reduced in patients prescribed many medicines.